-- Liquidity facility these parameters will be evaluated based on the asset class as mentioned in the table above. - Structure of the pool of underlying assets The structure of the pool of underlying assets would be either single asset class or combination of various asset classes as mentioned in the table above.
+- Credit enhancement facility credit enhancement facilities in the form of cash collateral, such as fixed deposits, bank guarantee etc could be obtained as a risk mitigation measure. - Liquidity facility these parameters will be evaluated based on the asset class as mentioned in thetable above. - Structure of the pool of underlying assets The structure of the pool of underlying assets would be either single asset class or combination of various asset classes as mentioned in the table above.
 We could add new asset class depending upon the securitization structure and changes in market acceptability of asset classes.